HumanCellAtlas/data-portal-content/content/learn/development-guides/ingest-broker-development-guide.md

 # Ingest Broker Development Guide

-We envisage that Brokers will expose those parts of the Ingest API that it makes sense for a Submitter to call directly (e.g. data file upload).
+We envisage that Brokers will expose those parts of the Ingest API for which it makes sense for a Submitter to call directly (e.g. data file upload).
 Brokers may therefore expose REST API functions to perform:

 * List / view Metadata Schemas.
 * Start / submit / cancel a submission.